ronanchilvers/solo-d6/Solo D6.md

 # Adventure seed

 The adventurers are hired to retrieve a stolen artifact.
-The artifact was apparently taken from a house in the North Ward.
+The artifact was apparently taken from a merchant in the Trade Ward.
 They have two leads:

 - A sack made from the skin of some unknown creature
 - A small wooden box (with a secret compartment)

+These were found after the robbery took place.
+Their employer, a human merchant named [Lina Devdan]

 # Characters
 ```dataview